dikalo/ahome-client-io/README.md

 ======

 Ahome-Client-IO is a GWT library the helps read and write file on the client(no server required).
+The library comes with a couple of nice feratures:

+* Read/Write files on the client.
+* Create PDF files on the client
+* Create Excel on the client.

 The following components are required to work with Client-IO: